PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 Taking Otezla

-• How do I take Otezla?
+• How do I take my prescription?

 Calendar

-When you start Otezla, you will slowly increase your dose over the first 5 days of treatment until you reach the recommended dose.
-This is known as a titration.
-People with severe kidney disease will follow a different schedule.
+Your doctor may send you home with a 14-day treatment initiation pack.
+With this, you will slowly increase your treatment dose until you reach the recommended dose.
+This is known as titration.

 • What are the side effects of Otezla?